-(In case of any issue regarding authenticity of the text or translation, the local language version shall prevail) 51

-Article 135 Duration of Custody in the Course of Investigation
+Duration of Custody

-(1) Before passing a decision on ordering custody, the pre-trial proceedings judge shall review whether the motion for ordering custody is grounded.
-Following the decision of the pre-trial proceeding judge, custody may last one month following the date of apprehension.
-After that period, the suspect may be kept in custody only on the basis of a decision extending the custody.

-(2) Custody may be extended for no longer than two months by a decision of the pretrial proceedings judge, following a substantiated motion of the Prosecutor.
-An appeal shall be allowed against this decision with the Appellate Court.
-An appeal shall not stay the enforcement of the decision.

-(3) If the proceeding is conducted for a criminal offense punishable by a prison sentence of ten years or more, and if there are reasons of special importance, custody may be extended following a substantiated motion by the Prosecutor, for another three months at most.
-An appeal against this decision shall be allowed and it shall be filed with the Appellate Court.
-The appeal shall not stay the enforcement of the decision.

-(4) Exceptionally and in an extraordinarily complex case concerning a criminal offense for which a long-term imprisonment is prescribed, custody may again be extended for no longer than three (3) months after the extension of the custody referred to in paragraph 3 of this Article.
-Such an extension may occur twice consecutively, following a substantiated motion of the Prosecutor for each extension, which needs to contain the statement of the Prosecutor about the necessary measures that have to be undertaken in order to complete the investigation (Article 225, Paragraph 3).
-An appeal against the decision on the custody extension shall be decided by the Appellate Court.
-An appeal does not stay the execution of the decision.

-(5) Should the indictment not be confirmed before the expiration of the timelines from Paragraphs 1 through 4 of this Article, the suspect shall be released.
+- (1) Before taking a decision ordering custody, the preliminary proceedings judge shall review whether there are grounds for a motion to order custody.
+Upon the decision of the preliminary proceedings judge, custody may last no longer than one (1) month following the date of deprivation of liberty.
+After that period, the suspect may be kept in custody only on the basis of a decision extending the custody. - (2) Custody may be extended, upon a decision of the Panel (Article 24, Paragraph 7), following a substantiated motion of the Prosecutor, for no longer than two (2) months.
+An appeal against the decision of the Panel shall be allowed and it shall be decided by the Appellate Division Panel.
+An appeal does not stay the execution of the decision. - (3) If the proceeding is ongoing for the criminal offense for which a prison sentence of ten (10) years may be pronounced or more, and if there are particularly important reasons, custody may be extended following a substantiated motion of the Prosecutor, for no longer than three (3) months.
+An appeal against the decision of the Panel shall be allowed and it shall be decided by the Appellate Division Panel.
+An appeal does not stay the execution of the decision. - (4) Exceptionally and in an extraordinarily complex case concerning a criminal offense for which a long-term imprisonment is prescribed, custody may again be extended for no longer than three (3) months after the extension of the custody referred to in Paragraph 3 of this Article.
+Such an extension may occur twice consecutively, following a substantiated motion of the Prosecutor for each extension, which needs to contain the statement of the Collegium of the Prosecutor's Office about the necessary measures that have to be undertaken in order to complete the investigation (Article 225, Paragraph 3).
+An appeal against the decision of the Panel on the custody extension shall be decided by the Appellate Division Panel.
+An appeal does not stay the execution of the decision. - (5) If, before the expiration of the periods referred to in Paragraph 1 through 4 of this Article, an indictment has not been brought for confirmation, the suspect shall be released.

-Article 136 Termination of Custody
+Termination of Custody

-In the course of an investigation and before the custody has expired, the pre-trial proceedings judge may terminate custody by a decision, upon hearing the Prosecutor.
-The Prosecutor may file an appeal against this decision with the Appellate Court, which shall reach a decision within 48 hours.
+(1) In the course of the investigation and before the expiration of the custody, the preliminary proceedings judge may terminate custody by the decision upon hearing from the Prosecutor.
+Against the decision, the Prosecutor may file an appeal to the Panel referred to in Article 24 Paragraph 7.
+The Panel shall be bound to reach a decision within 48 hours.

-Article 137 Custody after the Indictment Confirmation
+Custody after the Confirmation of the Indictment